 If you don’t want to mess around with the dyes, there are also

 My experiments with sun-printing on fabric with leaves

 Since it is a dyeing process, make sure to cover your surface to protect it from the dye.
 Have a washcloth in reach to wipe away any accidental splashes.

 1. Pick leaves and flowers

 First, select a range of leaves and flowers to put on your fabric.
 The larger your fabric, the more leaves you’ll need.
 Rather pick a little bit more than not having enough.
-Things like fancy looking seed capsules (poppy seeds) or grass can add unexpected shapes to your fabric.
+Things like fancy-looking seed capsules (poppy seeds) or grass can add interesting shapes to your fabric.

-I simply went outside and picked up what our surroundings in a 5min range held.
-There are wheat grains (which I didn’t use), lime tree leaves with their little seed bobbles, little twigs from our overgrown hedge and different sizes of sprouting twigs from the vinegar tree.
-So no flowers, because there are not many in our piece of community land, yet.
+I simply went outside and picked up what our surroundings in a 5 min range held.
+There were wheat grains (which I didn’t use), lime tree leaves with their little seed bobbles, little twigs from our overgrown hedge, and different sizes of sprouting twigs from the vinegar tree.
+Explore the different shapes of leaves and flowers.
+Pick different sizes of them to have a range of possibilities.

 I have seen people using flowers instead of sun-printing their fabric with leaves and it looks gorgeous.
 Because the flower petals are so thin, the sun partially shines through and leaves a hint of dyed fabric.
 If you have some flowers left for this, give it a try!

 2. Apply the sun dye to the fabric

 To avoid making a huge mess and being able to transport the fabric easily, I used some glass panes from old picture frames.
 They had the perfect size for my fabric and I tried to stay inside the panes with the dye.